Engineer alerts operator to operational issue caused by failed casing check valve.

 West, Texas

-In this case, a Summit Application Engineer saw a spike in the ESP motor temperature and fluid level around 8 pm.
+In this case, a Summit ESP Application Engineer saw a spike in the ESP motor temperature and fluid level around 8 pm.
 The engineer immediately contacted the operator and recommended that the unit be shut down to avoid a potential failure.

 Upon further investigation by the operator, a bad casing check valve was found, which allowed production fluid back into the well.
 Shutting the unit down helped avoid a potential failure.

-Had the unit continued to stay online and failed, it would have cost the operator as much as $75,000 in rig time and equipment costs to replace the failed ESP, and deferred production.
+Had the unit continued to stay online and failed, it would have cost the operator as much as $75,000 in rig time and equipment costs to replace the failed ESP and deferred production.
 The customer was pleased, saying, “Great customer service; I greatly appreciate the effort.
 This may have prevented a failure.”

 Saved in rig time and equipment costs